maxbechtold/tante-emmas/src/hints/tasks.md

 ----

-* Since input sources are foreign to the JVM the only option to include input is to mock it
+* Since input sources are external to the JVM the only option to include input is to mock it
 * There are two ways to give testrecorder a hint which methods provide input and have to be mocked
   * Annotate the input methods with `@Input`
   * Or adjust the `AgentConfig`s method `getInputs`